Field-Robotics-Lab/Bathymetry_Converter/README.md

 - `DLAT`: size of the bathymetry output tiles in Latitude direction
 - `OVERLON`: size of the buffer zone when transitioning between tiles in Longitude direction
 - `OVERLAT`: size of the buffer zone when transitioning between tiles in Latitude direction

+The `color.txt` consists of (depth, R,G,B) columns.
+You may want to adjust depth column according to your source.

 * Note : The script transforms the any bathymetry file that gdal can read into a EPSG:4326 (GPS; lat/lon) in the process and output the final bathymetry tile in EPSG:3857 (UTM; X/Y) to be read correctly in the simulator